grumpy-gaming/clockwork-banker/README.md

 ## Disclaimer

 *Clockwork Banker is not responsible for any sudden urge to face Seru.
 Side effects may include: Better stats, reduceed casting, and the ability to actually defeat that Crushbone Orc (you all know his name).
-Please consult your friendly senior member before using if you have a history of impulse in alting.*
+Please consult your friendly senior member before using if you have a history or impulse in alting.*

 ---